 The Credit Union movement is a complete success story, each one usually parochial-based, or work-based, with a common bond of membership.
 Starting out as mutual societies, helping people to get out of debt and poverty, they have become a strong force and have developed and prospered greatly.

-Credit Unions were introduced to Ireland in 1958, principally founded by the late Nora Herlihy.
-The philosophy of mutual self-help has proven an enormous success; there now being over 520 credit unions affiliated to the Irish League of Credit Unions in 32 counties.
+Credit Unions were introduced to Ireland in 1958, by pioneers such as the late Nora Herlihy.
+The philosophy of mutual self-help has proven an enormous success; there are now almost 400 credit unions in the Republic of Ireland.